Related Topics

 The first time a debt collector contacts you, they are required to identify themselves immediately.
 They must also provide specific information about the debt they're attempting to collect.
 This includes:

-Debt collectors may try to reach you at home or at work in a variety of ways—including by mail, phone, email, text message, or an in-person visit.
-If they're unable to reach you directly, collectors are even permitted to contact your family and friends to confirm your contact information.
+Debt collectors may try to contact you at home or at work in a variety of ways—including by mail, phone, email, text message, or an in-person visit.
+If they're unable to reach you directly, collectors are even permitted to get in touch with your family and friends to confirm your contact information.
 That said, all debt collectors must behave in a professional manner and follow specific rules of conduct that govern their industry.

 What are the debt collector rules protecting me?

-The Fair Debt Collection Practices Act (FDCPA) helps protect older adults and other consumers from threatening, abusive, or deceptive debt collection practices.
+The Fair Debt Collection Practices Act (FDCPA) helps protect older adults and other consumers from threatening, abusive, or deceptive debt collection techniques.
 These include:

-If you feel you're being mistreated by a debt collector, or you suspect you're being scammed, take action by filing a complaint with the CFPB.
+If you feel you're being mistreated by a debt collector, or you suspect you're being scammed, take action by filing a complaint with the Consumer Financial Protection Bureau (CFPB).
 You can also submit a complaint to your state’s attorney general.

 What if I don’t agree that I owe a debt?

 Billing errors and inaccuracies are common.
-Between March 2020 and December 2021, the CFPB fielded 1,072 complaints on medical debt from consumers age 62+.
-More than half of these complaints involved attempts to collect debt that was not owed.3
+Between January 2024 and May 2025, the CFPB fielded 404 complaints about medical debt from consumers age 62+.
+Nearly half of these complaints (196) involved attempts to collect debt that was not owed.3

 How does having a debt in collections affect my credit score?